Contact Management

 service: meshcore.remove_selected_contact

-- If the device broadcasts again, it will reappear as "discovered"
+- If device broadcasts again, reappears as "discovered"

 Multiple Devices